decyphertek-io/decyphertek/docs/Instructional-Gifs.md

 Instructional GIFS
 ===================

 Gifs can be used to instruct any set of tasks.
-This is an experiment in testing out the ability to teach most tasks.
+This is an experiment in testing out the ability to teach a new skill using instructional gifs.
 A work in progress. ( Tip: Crtl+Scroll = Zoom. )

 [Shaolin Temple Europe](https://www.youtube.com/@ShaolinTempleEurope 'Shaolin Temple Europe')
 -----------------------------------------------------------------------------------------------